 Robert has reported for a variety of international publications including the Associated Press, The Guardian, Vice, and Decrypt.
 Current areas of interest include the political economy of technology, cryptocurrencies, and privacy.
 Robert has a Bachelor of Science from UCL, and a Master's degree from the University of Oxford's Internet Institute.

-ETFs became popular in the 90s, largely because they’re fairly cheap to run and don’t require a whole lot of management.
+ETFs became popular in the 90s, largely because they’re relatively cheap to run and don’t require a lot of management like mutual funds do.
 They’re convenient, too, because you don’t have to watch the market or foot the bill for a small army of mutual fund managers.

-The premise of a Bitcoin ETF is the same.
-The price of a share of one would roughly track the price of Bitcoin, providing you with exposure to Bitcoin without having to buy cryptocurrency directly, understand how it works, or work out how to store it.
-More than that, you can trade it on publicly-traded stock markets, alongside shares in the companies that run companies like Applebees or Pizza Hut.
+The premise of a Bitcoin ETF is the same as a mutual fund.
+The price of a share of a Bitcoin ETF roughly tracks with the price of Bitcoin, providing you with exposure to Bitcoin without having to buy cryptocurrency directly, understand how it works, or work out how to store it.
+More than that, you can trade it on publicly traded stock markets.

 Most of the drama takes place in the USA, where the US Securities and Exchange Commission acts as a gatekeeper over the industry.
 The edicts of the SEC have rippled out across the world.

 Cameron and Tyler Winklevoss, the twin Bitcoin billionaires who alleged that Mark Zuckerberg stole the idea for Facebook from them, first filed a proposal for a Bitcoin ETF with the SEC in 2013.
 The SEC blocked the proposal on the grounds that the Bitcoin market is easily manipulated and its cryptocurrency exchanges are unregulated.
 (The twins argued the opposite.
 “The arguments submitted in support of this claim are incomplete and inconsistent, and are unsupported or contradicted by data,” retorted the SEC in its judgement).